Vision, Mission and Goals

 Business analysts have typically worked to a requirements-based model, answering clearly defined business questions.
 Big data, however, demands a different approach, using opportunistic analytics and exploring answers to ill-formed or nonexistent questions.
 Through a unique partnership with our Industry Advisory Board members, our researchers identify and address state-of-the-art challenges in Big Data, including event emergence in networked data, mining and visualization of patterns in data streams and cross-enterprise data integration.

-CVDI is currently in Phase I of the I/UCRC program funded by industry members and the NSF .
-Tampere University of Technology also receives funding from TEKES, a Finnish funding agency for innovation.
+CVDI is currently in Phase II of the IUCRC program funded by industry members and the NSF.
+In Phase II, the center added academic partners, StonyBrook University, the University of Virginia and the University of North Carolina at Charlotte.
+Tampere University also receives funding from Business Finland a funding agency for innovation.